thealfredsecure/secode/INSTALL.md

 One way to accomplish this is:

-P.S Make sure that you have Python 3.0 or higher
+P.S: Make sure that you have Python 3.0 or higher
 ~~~~
 sudo apt install secode
 ~~~~